 Evelyn Glennie is a musician and also an international company consisting of a dedicated team.
-We support the many strands of Evelyn’s work, from managing engagements to sharing her multi-faceted brand of music, advocacy, education and jewellery with diverse partners and audiences.
+We support the many strands of Evelyn’s work, from managing engagements to sharing her multi-faceted brand of music, advocacy and education with diverse partners and audiences.

 We are an international company built on the talents and experience of Evelyn Glennie, who was the first person in history to create and successfully sustain a full-time career as a solo percussionist.
 Throughout the years the company has expanded its market by providing written music, essays, motivational speeches, masterclasses, designer jewellery and other merchandise.

 Our vision is a society where communication and social cohesion are improved by the act of listening.

 Our mission is to improve communication and social cohesion by encouraging everyone to discover new ways of listening.
 We want to inspire, to create, to engage and to empower.